Zjut-MultimediaPlus/Dust-Mamba/README.md

 # Dust-Mamba
-The code of "Dust-Mamba: An Efficient Dust Storm Detection Network With Multiple Data Sources" accepted by AAAI2025.
+The paper "Dust-Mamba: An Efficient Dust Storm Detection Network With Multiple Data Sources" has been accepted by AAAI2025.

 ## Requirements